JustRitJie/MyHeroAcademiaAnimeProject/README.md

 # My Hero Academia Fandom Hub

-  This is a code bundle for My Hero Academia Fandom Hub.
-The original project is available at https://www.figma.com/design/BRqklV9aip8dCvI3K6J0uC/My-Hero-Academia-Fandom-Hub.
+This will be used to create a github page for my anime project.
+Template of this code is from figma.

 ## Running the code

 Run `npm i` to install the dependencies.

 Run `npm run dev` to start the development server.